 Art and Culture

-Another Eden Arts initiative was the installation of the sculpture Bystanders by Richard Wedekin in Essex Reserve in Mt Eden Village in 2010.
-More recently Eden Arts was responsible for a new scupture Tahuri (Kumara) by Peter Lange on the corner of Mt Eden Road and Ngauruhoe Street.
-Eden Arts also updated the large sign at the northern enterance to Mt Eden Village (near Valley Road), incorporating an image by the late Sir Peter Siddell as a tribute to his longstanding association with Eden Arts.
+Another Eden Arts initiative was the installation of the sculpture Bystanders by Richard Wedekind in Essex Reserve in Mount Eden Village in 2010.
+In 2013 Eden Arts sponsored Tahuri (Kumara), an installation sculpture by Peter Lange on the corner of Mount Eden Road and Ngauruhoe Street.
+Eden Arts also updated the large sign at the northern entrance to Mount Eden Village (near Valley Road), incorporating an image by the late Sir Peter Siddell as a tribute to his longstanding association with Eden Arts.

-Eden Arts proudly launched a brand new award in 2011 – the Eden Arts Art Schools Award.
-This takes place every July/August and will be hosted in 2014 by AUT’s School of Art & Design at their St Paul St Gallery.
+Eden Arts proudly launched the Eden Arts Art Schools Award in 2011.
+This takes place every July/August and in 2014 was hosted by AUT’s School of Art & Design at their St Paul St Gallery.

 For more information on Eden Arts click here.